 Refrigerators with Ice Makers – Is It Worth It?

 Side by side refrigerators with ice makers are at the top of the repair chart, however does that have to do with their design?
 Or the fact that they have an icemaker?
 Either way consider not getting a side by side and skipping the ice maker, and you can expect to have a lower likelihood of repairs.
 Do you need an icemaker?
 Can’t you just make ice with trays?
 Any appliance that has added bells and whistles, like an icemaker or water dispenser in the door, have more parts and accessories that may malfunction.
-If you get a run of the mill refrigerator without an icemaker you will decrease the possibility of needing to repair the appliance.
+If you get a run of the mill refrigerator without an icemaker you will decrease the possibility of needing to repair or maintain the fridge.

 If someone is having their kitchen remodeled and getting matching brand new appliances, they are going to try and sell their existing used appliances.
 This is a great opportunity for someone who needs to buy used appliance and wants to save some money.
 When buying second hand home appliances, always ask why the person is selling it.
 If they bought something new why are they replacing it?
 You want to ask these questions rather than assuming that they are not selling you a used appliance that will fall apart on you.

 Do your homework before making any second hand purchase, especially second hand electrical appliances, just like you would a brand new purchase.
 Buying second hand appliances in a local store or online, can save you lots of money and definitely worth it.
 Just be ware you could have to repair a scratch and dent or second hand appliance, but you could have to do the same with an appliance you buy brand new, so go ahead and save the money and purchase used appliances!